Social and Behavioral Sciences

 The Minor in Public Health is open to students in any degree program at USM.

-IMPORTANT: Public Health is also available as a Concentration for students majoring in Social and Behavioral Sciences, and as a Certificate, which is open to anyone.
-This page describes the Public Health Minor.
-Click here for information on the Public Health Concentration, and here for information on the Public Health Certificate.
+IMPORTANT: This page describes the Public Health Minor.
+Public Health (offered through the Social and Behavioral Sciences program) is also available as a Concentration for students majoring in Social and Behavioral Sciences, and as a Certificate, which is open to anyone.
+Students pursuing the Public Health Minor may also be interested in USM's Bachelor in Public Health.

 Graduate Study in Public Health

-Students pursuing the Public Health Minor may also be interested in USM's Master of Public Health program and the Accelerated degree option.
-Qualified students may replace up to two undergraduate SBS Public Health courses with graduate-level MPH counterparts.
+Students pursuing the Public Health Minor may also be interested in USM’s Master of Public Health program.
+Please visit the Office of Admission for application information.

 For all USM degree students, a total of six courses are required for the Public Health Minor.
-Students matriculated as Social and Behavioral Sciences (SBS) majors must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below
+Social and Behavioral Sciences (SBS) majors must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below.

-SBS 335 Legal Issues in Health and Human Services
+- SBS 335 Legal Issues in Health and Human Service

 SBS 339 Immigration, Ethnicity, and Identity

 SBS 343 Substance Use Disorders

 SBS 350 Psychosocial Disorders of Childhood and Adolescence